HarshSangwan59146/Project1/README.md

 # Project1
-Hello this is my first project.
+Hello, this is my first project.
-Author is Harsh Sangwan
+The Author is Harsh Sangwan
-This is class Project.
+This is a class Project.